Noosarpparashar/startupv2/README.md

 ## Chapter 3: Building a Data Lake: Kafka Consumer in Spark-Scala | From Kafka to AWS S3 | Deploying on Container

 This project demonstrates how to create a data lake and containerize a multi-node Spark cluster using Docker and run your Spark code within the containers.

 Using this code, we read data from the Kafka topic in JSON format.
 The JSON data is then parsed using Spark SQL's json_tuple function to create a DataFrame with relevant columns.
-The processed data is written to a Parquet file format, which is an efficient columnar storage format for analytics workloads.
+The processed data is written to a Parquet file format.
 The output is appended to a specific path in the S3 bucket, created based on the current timestamp.

 For detailed instructions and code examples, please refer to the [Chapter 3 repository](https://github.com/Noosarpparashar/ecart-migration)https://github.com/Noosarpparashar/ecart-migration